Mark-Cooper-Janssen-Vooles/integration-testing-c-/README.md

 - configure the app to use the test db for testing

 Steps:
-- create a new project, add the reference to TodoApi, add it to the solution
+- create a new project 'TodoApiDataLayerTesting', add the reference to TodoApi, add it to the solution
 - In the TodoItemsControllerIntegrationTests.cs file, it inherits from `IClassFixture<WebApplicationFactory<Program>>`
   - need to add `dotnet add package Microsoft.AspNetCore.Mvc.Testing`
   - Its a class that implements IClassFixture
+- tests found here: TodoApiDataLayerTesting\TodoItemsControllerIntegrationTests.cs

+## Integration Tests for Data Access Code

+- Creates ITodoItemRepository.cs class
+- Creates MockTodoItemRepository.cs class - essentially mocks the TodoItemRepository (we don't have a repository in our controller, we're just directly calling the in memory db. but if we did it would be like this)
+-